 Instead, we connect the weakness of active share as a return predictor in the United States to trading on asset pricing anomalies.
-Avramov et al. (2020) show that the return predictability of activeness in U.S. equity funds depends in part on being on the "right side" of mispricing (i.e., by tilting towards rather than against anomalies).
-Importantly, while recent evidence suggests that anomaly strategies in the U.S. have experienced a substantial decay in alpha post publication, anomalies continue to perform well internationally.
-In our setting, we find that higher active share in U.S. stocks by global equity funds is, on average, associated with lower anomaly tilts, while the opposite is true in Asia-Pacific.
+Avramov et al. (2020) show that the return predictability of activeness in U.S. equity funds depends tilting towards rather than against anomalies.
+In our setting, we find that higher active share in U.S. stocks by global equity funds is, on average, associated with significantly lower anomaly tilts, while the opposite is true in Asia-Pacific (the relation is insignificant in Europe).
 Considering interactions of active share and anomaly tilts, we find strong evidence that high active share portfolios with high anomaly tilts outperform low active share portfolios with low tilts across all three regions of the world.
 While the return predictability remains stronger in Europe and Asia-Pacific, it is both statistically and economically significant in the United States as well.